silvanic/silvanic/README.md

 - 👋 Hi!
     I’m @silvanic or Alexandre (Alex if it's too long for you ^^).

-  I'm primarly a Java fullstack developer (i mostly study Java/Python/Javascript/PHP/SQL in my study) but I discover NodeJS 4/5 years ago and i kind of love it so I try to focus more on that technology.
+  I'm primarly a fullstack developer (i mostly study Java/Python/Javascript/PHP/SQL in my study) but I discover NodeJS in 2019 and i kind of love it so I try to focus more on that technology.

     Why did I fell in love with NodeJS (i can say javascript too)?